bharathram444/fluttrfly/CHNAGELOG.md

 - New feature or command (e.g., `fluttrfly add`) for adding widgets and utilities to the core.

+### Version 2.0.0 (2024-10-18)

+#### Added
+- **`fluttrfly setup` command:**
+  - Introduced to streamline project setup based on state management.
+  - Supports options to choose between `bloc` and `riverpod` for state management during the project creation process:
+    - `fluttrfly setup -r` or `--riverpod` for setting up a Flutter project with Riverpod.
+    - `fluttrfly setup -b` or `--bloc` for setting up a Flutter project with Bloc.
+  - Automates the project structure and boilerplate required for the chosen state management solution.

 ### Version 1.0.0 (2024-02-24)

 #### Added